 Try this one for free for 34 days, and then you will need to purchase it and then the annual cost is $60.

 3. EVERY DOLLAR

 This is another free app to download.
 The really awesome part about this one is that it links with your bank accounts and you can create your budget from there.

 You may want to bump up to EveryDollar plus.
 That will help you set up your plans to save money, get out of debt and really see where you are spending.
 Every time you make a purchase, it is assigned to a category.
 This helps you better monitor your overall spending.

 This app is free.
-You simply create your account and the add you bank, credit and other accounts.
+You simply create your account and add your bank, credit and other accounts.
 It helps you track your spending and learn more about your spending patterns.
 You can create your own goals and it gives you the tools and tips you need to help reach them.
-Download this one to your Apple, Android or Kindle Device.

 This is a great way to see your finances in a single glance.
 You can see how you spend every day, so you know where your money goes and even how (sorted by category).
 It is like an “expenses feed” for your phone.
 This helps you see where you might be overspending and make changes accordingly.
 Find this on both iTunes and Google Play.

 This is an app that is only available right now for Apple users.
 Stay in control of your spending and easily monitor your accounts, right from your phone.
 You can check out your weekly, monthly and even yearly spending.
 This app allows you to establish your own spending limits, which will help keep you from overspending.
 It may even help you either pay off your debt or build up your savings.

 This is a free app for Android users only.
 The app allows you to create and edit multiple budgets.
 You can set up recurring payments and take a quick look at your financial picture with ease.
 You can even export your data so you can print it out as needed.